Widening Participation and Community Engagement

 100% of our undergraduate students undertake an extensive programme of work-based placements.

-Our graduates are highly sought after, with unemployment levels six months after graduation at just 0.6%.
+Our graduates are highly sought after, with an unemployment rate of just 0.6% six months after graduation.

 A third of our students take up the opportunity to spend time studying abroad.